 But, it all comes down to how much you want it, and how much you want to sustain this lifestyle.
 Ensuring that you can cope with all the competition, both physically and mentally is of vital importance.

-The overall aim for a professional gamer looking to fully achieve pro status is to be winning tournaments and achieve that big sponsorship deal.
+The aim for a professional gamer looking to achieve pro status is to be winning and achieve that sponsorship deal.
 This is where the branding and big money is within pro gaming.
 It’s what all the hard work is in aid of.

-There are many things to consider when trying to become a professional gamer as it isn’t simply a title you can give to yourself, it has to be earned and justified.
+There are many things to consider when trying to become a professional gamer.
+It isn’t simply a title you can give to yourself, it has to be earned and justified.

 There are many steps you have to consider before you can even think about getting paid for playing games.
 Let’s get into the first one.